-Quitting sugar is not actually as daunting as you may think.
-I am actually talking about the high GI, free sugars that wreak havoc with your health thus causing disease and illness, and not the healthier sugars like those found in whole fruits.
+Did you know, quitting sugar is not actually as daunting as you may think?
+We’re talking about the high GI, free sugars that wreak havoc with your health, causing disease and illness.
+We’re not the healthier sugars like those found in whole fruits.

-In this post I will show you how I quit sugar, plus we will take a look at refined sugars and their devastating effects on your body, how to eat for weight loss, and the 6 foolproof ways to curb sugar cravings for good, allowing you to lead a healthy lifestyle that makes you feel good about yourself.
+In this post I will show you how I quit sugar in the easiest way possible.
+Plus, we will take a look at refined sugars and their devastating effects on your body, how to eat for weight loss, and the 6 foolproof ways to curb sugar cravings for good.

 The Price of too Much Dietary Sugar

-We’ve all heard it said SO many times that sugar is bad and that we need to cut down or pay the price, but the scary thing is we’ve all become desensitized to the scaremongering.
-And a high price it can actually be, as too much refined sugar in your diet can contribute hugely to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome and obesity.
-Not a pretty list that’s for sure!
+We’ve all heard it said SO many times that sugar is bad and that we need to cut down or pay the price.
+But, the scary thing is, we’ve all become desensitized to the scaremongering.
+And a high price it can actually be, as too much refined sugar in your diet can contribute to type 2 diabetes, heart disease, metabolic syndrome and obesity.

-Knowing all this should be the catalyst for a person to quit sugar for good, but we are not creatures of reason, and it’s not always that simple, especially when sweet treats feel so addictive.
-It’s a tough one for sure, and can be a struggle, but cutting down in any way you can on the white stuff really is vital for the healthy life you deserve, and in this post I am going to show you how to do it with the least side effects as possible.
+Knowing all this should be the catalyst for a person to quit sugar for good.
+But, it’s not always that simple, especially when sweet treats seem so addictive and moreish.
+It can be a struggle, but cutting down in any way you can on the white stuff really is vital for the healthy life you deserve.

 What are free sugars?

-As you can see, there are some free sugars on that list that are considered healthy, and some of them ARE actually “healthier” For instance, maple syrup and honey also contain other nutrients which would be a reason to choose them over other sweeteners, but they still must be used in moderation.
+As you can see, there are some free sugars on that list that are considered healthy.
+And, some of them are actually “healthier”.
+For instance, maple syrup and honey also contain other nutrients, which would be a reason to possibly choose them over other sweeteners, but they still must be used in moderation.

-You might also be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true health benefits and whether or not it’s a viable sweetener for long term use, so don’t quote me on that just yet.
+You might be interested to know that brown rice syrup is actually low GI.
+Though more research is currently being done into its true health benefits and whether or not it’s a viable sweetener for long term use.

 Sugar and Dangerous Belly Fat

-The reason they are healthier is because their natural fibers and other nutrients slow down the release of sugars into the bloodstream, therefore making them much lower GI.
-(GI is short for glycemic index, which is a number associated with the amount of carbohydrates in a given food; the lower the better).
+The reason whole carbohydrates are healthier is because their natural fibers and other nutrients slow down the release of sugar into your bloodstream.
+This makes them a much lower GI food (GI is short for glycemic index, and is a number associated with the amount of carbohydrates in a given food – the lower the better).

-Dates are in fact a superfood with so many great benefits that most people don’t even realise.
+Dates are a superfood with so many great benefits most people don’t know about.
 They are deliciously sweet (especially the medjool variety dates), chewy, low GI, and perfect for busting sugar cravings when they strike.
-They are also the perfect training food as they will give you a slow release of energy to keep you going even through a grueling workout session.
+They are also the perfect training food, as they will give you a slow release of energy to keep you going even through a grueling workout session.